radhikatoshniwal/blog/content/posts/post-6.md

 Streamed all the comments from r/all and replied to any comment that had the word 'link' in it.
 Result?
 See for yourself!
 ![rickroll](https://i.imgur.com/MDhj17a.jpg)
 However, people hate getting rickrolled as much as I love rickrolling them.
-I ended up with -17 karma, and 200 subreddit bans but that's ok because it's the journey what matters not the destination!
+I ended up with -17 karma, and 200 subreddit bans but that's ok because it's the journey that matters not the destination!
 [You may find the code here](https://github.com/radhikatoshniwal/rickrollbot)(click on it, I dare you!)